2023 Heart Mountain Pilgrimage

 This day provides newcomers and those who have not been able to visit the Interpretive Center for awhile the chance to explore in a more relaxed and less crowded setting before the excitement of the main Pilgrimage activities on Friday and Saturday.

 One of the most unique and precious aspects of the Pilgrimage experience is the chance to interact with other former incarcerees and their descendants, whether they be old friends or new acquaintances.
 The Survivor meet-up and Thursday night social (including the classic Frank Emi Karaoke) are the first of several activities throughout the weekend providing the time and space to make new memories and have the time to catch up.

 The registration table will be open at the Holiday Inn starting on Wednesday, July 26.
 Onsite registration is where participants check in with us so we know you’ve arrived and can provide you with registration packets including nametags, guidelines, a detailed schedule, and information for the entire weekend.

 Pre-Pilgrimage activities begin the morning of Thursday, July 27, with the first of two optional visits to the Interpretive Center.
-These visits include opportunities to see Sam Mihara’s “Memories of Heart Mountain” presentation, tour the root cellar and Mineta-Simpson Institute construction, and explore our permanent exhibit & special summer exhibit.
+These visits include opportunities to tour the root cellar & Mineta-Simpson Institute construction and to explore our permanent exhibit & special summer exhibit.